-Module No. Topic No. of Lectures Teaching Pedagogy Teaching Aids UNIT 1: THE INTERNET OF THING GS 1.1 An Overview - The Flavour of the Internet of Things 1 Chalk & Talk Black Board 1.2 The "Internet" of "Things" - The Technology of the Internet of Things 2 Chalk & Talk LCD 1.3 Enchanted Objects - Who is making the Internet of Things?
-2 Lecture PPT & White board 1.4 Design Principles for Connected Devices 2 Lecture Smart Board 1.5 Calm and Ambient Technology - Magic as Metaphor 2 Lecture Smart Board
+Module No. Topic UNIT 1: THE INTERNET No. of Lectures Teaching Pedagogy GS Teaching Aids 1.1 An Overview - The Flavour of the Internet of Things 1 Chalk & Talk Black Board 1.2 The "Internet" of "Things" - The Technology of the Internet of Things 2 Chalk & Talk LCD 1.3 Enchanted Objects - Who is 2 Lecture PPT &